Liz Sanfilippo

-Five Steps to Reclaim Your Inner Critic (and Your Health)
+Five Steps to Reclaim Your Inner Critic

 February 1, 2023

-Here’s the thing with dogs: they can also be a real pain in the ___.
-They’ll eat your shoes, planner, checkbook, and pudding pie on Thanksgiving.
-Then they’ll rest their warm furry soul on you, let out a sigh, and give you all the love you ever needed.
+Here’s the thing with dogs: they can also be a real pain in the a%$.
+They’ll eat your shoes, planner, checkbook, and pie on Thanksgiving.
+But you can’t argue with your dog (I try.)
+They’ll bark to alert you.
+Sometimes for real danger, other times for a leaf.

 But you’re teaching and guiding them.
 You’re always moving on from their transgressions.
 Because they aren’t perfect.